Class of 2022 New Student Orientation

 - New Student Orientation 3: June 29-30, 2018

 * Registration for NSO sessions will begin April 1, 2018.
 Sessions will be assigned on a first come, first served basis due to space limitations for each session.
 We will do our best to assign everyone to their first choice session.
 On-campus housing during NSO will be provided to students only.
 Family and guests are responsible for their own housing accommodations.

 You can review the schedule here: Class of 2022 New Student Orientation Schedule Booklet.

-New Student Orientation information will also be available on the Maine Maritime Academy Mobile app – get the App now and tap the Orientation icon:
+New Student Orientation information is available on the Maine Maritime Academy Mobile app – get the App now and tap the Orientation icon:

 Check-in for New Student Orientation will occur in the Curtis Hall Courtyard at 8:30 AM on Day 1 of each session.

 Lodging and meals are provided during all sessions for all students.
 Once students have checked-in and dropped their belongings off in their room for the night, they will have the opportunity to speak with various offices from around campus during the MMA Meet and Greet session.
 In addition to meeting various members of our community, students will also take a Student ID photo, receive orientation swag and be able to sign up for their Waterfront activity scheduled for Friday evening!

 We advise that students make sure to bring the following orientation-specific items with them.

 - Linens/sheets, blanket, pillow – All beds are XL Twins.
 If you do not have XL Twin sheets most students bring sleeping bags or flat sheets to tuck into the bed for the night.